 Music in schools is getting less and less common, and even homeschoolers have to figure out how to get kids lined up with the right person and the right instrument.
-There are many options to learn an instrument online.
+There are many options to learn an instrument online, such as in MasterClass.
 The Zoen you actually line up with a teacher you choose and pay for classes that are taught over the web.
 Playground Sessions is for piano only.
 You watch pre-recorded videos and can plug your keyboard into your computer for feedback.
 For a more advanced musician check out ArtistWorks.

 In schools, language is being introduced earlier than ever.
 But like most things, it is easily lost without regular use.
 If your child really into picking up a second (or third) language check out Duolingo.
 Duolingo has earned high praise for being an innovative learning tool that works, is easy to use, and is free!